The best thing you can do when planting an avocado tree in poor soil is to plant on a mound. How? Why? We’ll get there, but first: What is poor soil?

 Examples of dimensions that work are: 1 foot high by 3 feet wide, and 2 feet high by 5 feet wide.

-And use primarily real dirt to form your mound, but it is fine to mix some compost and wood chips into the medium also.
-I’ve done this and I’ve seen others do it successfully too.
+It’s usually best to use mostly real dirt to form your mound, but it is fine to mix some compost and wood chips into the medium also.
+I’ve even used only compost to build some of my low mounds, and that has worked fine.

 After planting on a mound: mulch